FOSI: Hybrid First and Second Order Optimization

 \subsection{Deep Neural Networks}

 We evaluated FOSI on five DNNs of various sizes using standard datasets, first focusing first-order methods in common use.
 We execute FOSI with $k=10$ and $\ell=0$, since small eigenvalues are usually negative.
-We set $\alpha=0.01$, $c=3$, and $W$ such that warmup is one epoch. $T$ is determined using equation~\eqref{eq:T_expression_without_measurements} aiming at 10\% overhead ($\rho=1.1$), resulting in $T=800$ for all experiments.
-The base optimizers compared to FOSI are HB (momentum) and Adam; we omit GD (SGD) as it performed worse than HB in most cases.
+We set $\alpha=0.01$, $c=3$, and $W$ such that warmup is one epoch. $T$ is determined using the heuristic suggested in \S~\ref{sec:implementation} aiming at 10\% overhead ($\rho=1.1$), resulting in $T=800$ for all experiments.
+The base optimizers compared to FOSI are Heavy-Ball (HB) and Adam; we omit GD (SGD) as it performed worse than HB in most cases.
 We use the standard learning rate for Adam ($0.001$), and the best learning rate for HB out of ${0.1, 0.01, 0.001}$, with default momentum parameters $\beta_1=0.9, \beta_2=0.999$ for Adam and $\beta=0.9$ for HB.
 The five evaluated tasks are: \begin{enumerate}[nosep, leftmargin=*]